featbit/featbit-terraform-aws/README.md

 # Parameters

-By default, the project deploy FeatBit into `us-west-2` region, which is defined in the (variables.tf)[./variables.tf] file, along with other parameters.
-If you want to any customization, please modify the file directly.
+By default, the project deploy FeatBit into `us-west-2` region, which is defined in the [variables.tf](./variables.tf) file, along with other parameters.
+If you want to do any customizations, please modify the file directly.

-Most of the parameters in the file can be left as it is, you must specify your values for the following parameters:
+Most of the parameters in the file can be left as it is, but you must specify your values for the following parameters:

 - **db_username** : the database username
 - **db_password** : the database password